ericroberts/mutator/README.md

 I bet back at the part where I defined `YASM::Wonder`, you were thinking, "why the hell would you define a whole other class just to define your transitions?".
 I could have just always included an instance of Machine instead of the subclassed version.

-This is a thing I'm debating on.
-The idea is that it would attract more state related behaviour.
+This is a thing I'm still debating.
+The idea for keeping them separate is that it gives you a place for more state related behaviour to go.
 For example, to answer the question at the top of this heading, you could define a method to run the transition:

 ``` ruby
 module YASM